 Although YouTube has no defined ‘earnings per view’, or ‘per click’, you stand to earn about $1 per thousand views.
 But again, that is just an estimate I’ve heard kicked around a few times.

-And although it seems like YouTube are really bringing home some bacon, there are some things to consider.
+And although it seems like YouTube is really bringing home some bacon, there are some things to consider.

 YouTube Takes 45%